Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ![Agent Camera](images/visual-observation.png)

-In addition, make sure that the agent's brain expects a visual observation.
+In addition, make sure that the Agent's Brain expects a visual observation.
 In the Brain inspector, under `Brain Parameters` -> `Visual Observations`, specify the number of Cameras the agent is using for its visual observations.
-For each visual observation, set the width and height of the render texture (in pixels) and whether or not the observation is black and white.
+For each visual observation, set the width and height of the image (in pixels) and whether or not the observation is color or grayscale (when `Black And White` is checked).

 ### Discrete Vector Observation Space: Table Lookup